 Sophie has been with the Board of Directors for the Hamilton Community Legal Clinic since 2014.
 Sophie currently sits on the Executive Committee as the Secretary to the board and works as the Hamilton Community Legal Clinic Board liaison for the Association of Community Legal Clinics of Ontario.
 In addition to these responsibilities, Sophie is an active board member who sits on numerous Board committees such as the Complaints Committee, Personnel Committee, Equality Committee, and the Indigenous Advisory Committee YEN:TENE.
 Sophie has post secondary education in Criminology, Human Rights and Human Diversity, Contemporary Studies, and Dispute Resolution.
 In addition, she has completed extensive training in interest-based mediation.
 Sophie recently finished her studies in Human Resources and is pursing a career in the field.

 John joined the Board of the Hamilton Community Legal Clinic in September 2016 and currently serves as the Board Treasurer and Chair of the Finance and Audit Committee.
 He also currently sits on the Board of Directors of the Immigrants Working Centre, Hamilton.
-He studied Geography, Planning and Development Studies at Bachelor’s and Master’s degree levels, and further holds a Project Management Professional designation.
+John studied Geography, Planning and Development Studies at Bachelor’s and Master’s degree levels, and holds a Project Management Professional (PMP) designation.

 Sandi Bell is a former Canadian Human Rights Commissioner.
 She is a mediator and Restorative Justice practitioner.
 She has dedicated her life to advocating for anti-racism, anti-oppression and anti-discrimination for people from marginalized communities.
 Sandi has proven her dedication to the clinic system over the past 20 plus years having served as Chair of ARCH, Chair of Hamilton Community Legal Clinic, and Co-Chair of the Provincial Learning Advisory Committee.
 She is currently Immediate Past Chair of HCLC and a board member of ISAC and ARCH.

-For the last five years, he has been engaged in volunteer efforts with the Hamilton Roundtable for Poverty Reduction through the Speak Now!
-Speakers Bureau, the Ontario Works Operational Advisory Committee (current co-chair), Mood Menders Support Services (current Vice-President and Past President), the Campaign for Adequate Welfare and Disability Benefits, the Hamilton Basic Income Group (HBIG), and Environment Hamilton's Good Food Box program.
+For the last eight years, he has been engaged in volunteer efforts with the Hamilton Roundtable for Poverty Reduction (HRPR) through the Speak Now!
+Speakers Bureau and co-coordinating the LivingProof Speakers Bureau, the Ontario Works Operational Advisory Committee, Mood Menders Support Services (current Past President), the Campaign for Adequate Welfare and Disability Benefits (current Treasurer), as a Director with the Basic Income Canada Network, Internal Relations Coordinator for the Ontario Basic Income Network, on the Steering Committee of the Basic Income Hamilton Group (HBIG), and with Environment Hamilton’s Good Food Box program.

-He is actively involved in the Ontario Basic Income Pilot as an individual who is recognized as a voice for those in poverty and through participation with HBIG.
-He has spoken to audiences across the city in an attempt to change the face of poverty through his engagement with Speak Now! and continues to address the challenges faced by those living in poverty.
+He was actively involved in the Ontario Basic Income Pilot as an individual who is recognized as a voice for those in poverty and through participation with HBIG and HRPR.
+He has spoken to audiences across the city in an attempt to open a new lens through which to view poverty.
+He continues to address the challenges faced by those living in poverty.

 He joined the Board of the Hamilton Community Legal Clinic in September 2016 and currently serves as the Chair of the Governance Committee and sits on the Finance and Audit Committee.
 He joined the Board to help increase its visibility among those that the Board has been tasked to serve and to further strengthen the role of the Hamilton Clinic in Ontario.